WATAGAN NATIONAL PARK DISCOVERY TOUR

 The Watagan protected area provides critical habitat for over 150 native species of animals including wallabies, gliders, brush and ring-tailed possums, amphibians and reptiles.
 Additionally, there are also over 130 species of birds (Atlas of NSW wildlife 2006)

-Key points, the park.
+Key points, about the wildlife

 GETTING THERE IS HALF THE FUN